Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins

-For nDCG@10, the best self-distillation approach (distributed) scores 0.07 lower than the best original teacher-distillation approach (TAS-B batch sampling with in-batch negatives).
-To the scores attained in the reproduction study, a difference of at most 0.04 can be observed, and the effectiveness is statistically equivalent in all cases.
-For Recall@1000, a similar trend is observable: compared to the original teacher-distillation approach, ours scores lower by 0.06 at most (adaptive with in-batch negatives), yet still statistically equivalent to the reproduction study.
-This attests to our approach's competitive effectiveness, matching the scores of teacher-distillation-based approaches.
+For nDCG@10, the best self-distillation approach (distributed) scores~0.07 lower than the best original teacher distillation approach (TAS-B batch sampling with in-batch negatives).
+To the scores attained in the reproduction study, a difference of at most~0.04 can be observed, and the effectiveness is statistically equivalent in all cases.
+For Recall@1000, a similar trend is observable: compared to the original teacher distillation approach, ours scores lower by~0.06 at most (adaptive with in-batch negatives), yet still statistically equivalent to the reproduction study.
+This attests to our approach's competitive effectiveness, matching the scores of teacher distillation-based approaches.
 When comparing the static target approach, we can make two observations: first, tuning the target hyperparameter yields a large increase in Recall@1000, but less so for nDCG@10.
 Second, it also matches the effectiveness of the teacher-distilled models in the reproduction study, further calling into question if the expense of teacher score inference is worth the marginal increase in effectiveness.
-Yet, the static targets variant necessitates hyperparameter tuning, and thus incurs higher computation cost (see \Cref{tab:comparison-variants}) while offering similar effectiveness as self-distillation.
-The data efficiency of the self-distillation approach is between 2x/3x (distributed) and 7x/11x (adaptive) better than the teacher-based approaches.
+Yet, the static targets variant necessitates hyperparameter tuning (see \Cref{tab:comparison-variants}).
+The data efficiency of the self-distillation approach is between~2x/3x (distributed) and~7x/11x (adaptive) better than the teacher-based approaches.